Galaxus21/krishiSetuFrontend/README.md

-KrishiSetu 🌾 - Your Autonomous Farming Agent KrishiSetu is a modern, AI-powered web application that provides Indian farmers with an autonomous sales agent to navigate complex agricultural markets.
+KrishiSetu 🌾 - Your Autonomous One Stop Sales Agent KrishiSetu is a modern, AI-powered web application that provides Indian farmers with an autonomous sales agent to navigate complex agricultural markets.
 By automating the entire sales process—from finding buyers to optimizing prices—KrishiSetu acts as a digital bridge (Setu) that empowers farmers to maximize their profitability with minimal effort.

 Designed for India's rich linguistic diversity, the platform features a multilingual, voice-first interface, ensuring that every farmer can access its powerful tools in their native language.
 While the platform also includes a powerful AI assistant for crop advice and disease detection, its core innovation is the proactive, 24/7 agent that works tirelessly on the farmer's behalf.